apalache-mc/apalache/README.md

 [![main badge][]][main-ci]

 [main badge]: https://github.com/apalache-mc/apalache/workflows/build/badge.svg?branch=main

 [main-ci]: https://github.com/apalache-mc/apalache/actions?query=branch%3Amain+workflow%3Abuild

-Apalache translates [TLA+] into the logic supported by SMT solvers such as [Microsoft Z3].
+Apalache translates [TLA+][] into the logic supported by SMT solvers such as [Microsoft Z3][].
 Apalache can check inductive invariants (for fixed or bounded parameters) and check safety of bounded executions (bounded model checking).
-To see the list of supported TLA+ constructs, check the [supported features].
-In general, Apalache runs under the same assumptions as [TLC].
+To see the list of supported TLA+ constructs, check the [supported features][].
+In general, Apalache runs under the same assumptions as [TLC][].
+However, Apalache benefits from constraint solving and can handle potentially larger state-spaces, e.g., involving integer clocks and Byzantine faults.

-To learn more about TLA+, visit [Leslie Lamport's page on TLA+] and his [Video course].
+To learn more about TLA+, visit [Leslie Lamport's page on TLA+][] and his [Video course][].

 ## Releases